Bilinearbag/About-Me/README.md

 - 👋 Hi, I’m @Bilinearbag
-- 👀 I’m interested in python
+- 👨🏾‍💻 I’m a High School student who loves to code...
+I share all my codes in my repository, Please check it out.
 - 📫 How to reach me : bilinearbag@gmail.com

 <!---